 To cater to this need, the Legal Aid Society, in collaboration with UNFPA Pakistan & Sehat Kahani, established Women and Girls Friendly Safe Spaces (WGFSS).
-These spaces were established within the government-established relief camps in Taluka Naseerabad (Kamber ShahdadKot) and Taluka Bakrani (Larkana), providing Psychosocial support to 488 women and girls displaced by recent flash floods.
+These spaces were established within the government-established speak to a qualified & high-court relief camps in Taluka Naseerabad (Kamber ShahdadKot) and Taluka Bakrani (Larkana), providing Psychosocial support to 488 women and girls displaced by recent flash floods.